lfurtkevicova/gislab-my-notes/docs/installation/virtual.rst

 Installation process will NOT modify anything on your host machine.
 Every operation is done inside of virtual machine.

-.. attention:: |att| GIS.lab server contains its own DHCP server.
+GIS.lab server contains its own DHCP server.
 DHCP server is used in almost every local network for automatic network configuration.
-By default, access to GIS.lab's DHCP server is restricted only for GIS.lab client machines (by list of their MAC addresses) and it is managed by gislab-machines administrator command.
+By default, access to GIS.lab's DHCP server is restricted only for GIS.lab client machines (by list of their MAC addresses) and it is managed by ``gislab-machines`` administrator command.
 It is possible to switch access policy to unrestricted, but it is required to double check that no DHCP servers conflict will occur.
 Otherwise, serious network breakage may be done.

-   Please, never change policy to unrestricted when connecting to your corporate LAN!
+.. attention:: |att| Please, never change policy to unrestricted when connecting to your corporate LAN!

-.. important:: |imp| GIS.lab creates it's own network.
+GIS.lab creates it's own network.
 By default it is in range ``192.168.50.0/24``.
-If this range already exists in LAN where GIS.lab is going to be deployed, it is required to change it using ``GISLAB_NETWORK`` configuration variable, otherwise IP conflicts may occur.
+If this range already exists in LAN where GIS.lab is going to be deployed, it is required to change it using ``GISLAB_NETWORK`` configuration variable.

+.. important:: |imp| Otherwise IP conflicts may occur.

 See Configuration section for information about changing GIS.lab configuration.

 To run GIS.lab in Virtual mode, there are some hardware and software requirements.
 Another important point is GIS.lab source code, see :ref:`GIS.lab source code download <GL-clone>`.